-Shepherdstown, W.Va.,- A fugitive on the run was apprehended by U.S. Marshals at Shepherd University on Thursday evening.
+Shepherdstown, W.Va.,- U.S. Marshals apprehended an on-the-run fugitive at Shepherd University on Thursday evening.

 According to the Herald-Mail, 30-year-old Desmond Davis was found by law enforcement underneath the bleachers at the University baseball field.

 The baseball field is located on west campus, which is the side of campus where residential buildings are located.
 Miller Hall, Shaw Hall and Thacher Hall are next to the field.